churris-x/macos-screencapture-fix/README.md

 ## Debugging
 There are several moving parts in this process that could cause the launch agent to fail.

-- Ensure the script has execute permission, if not `chmod +x sc`
+- Ensure the script has execute permission, if not `chmod +x screencapturefix.sh`
 - Check the `plist` is correct by running `plutil com.fran.screencapturefix.plist`, should return `OK`
 - Check the last status of the agent by running `launctl list | grep screencapturefix`, `0` is a success
 - Run the script from the terminal using `sh screencapturefix.sh`